Texas Heart and Vein Multispecialty Group

 Your blood contains the oxygen, nutrients, platelets, and other substances you need to recover when hurt.
 That’s why a healthy blood supply is the most important part of wound healing.
 At Texas Heart and Vein Multispecialty Group, the cardiovascular and wound healing specialists treat diabetic ulcers and venous stasis ulcers using advanced protocols.
 They’re also limb salvage specialists who can prevent a wound from becoming an amputation.
-There are offices in Greater Heights and Downtown Houston, Texas, and a third office in Kingwood, Texas, so call the one nearest you or click on the online scheduling tool.
+There are offices in Greater Heights and Downtown Houston, Texas, Pearland, Texas, and an office in Kingwood, Texas, so call the one nearest you or click on the online scheduling tool.

 Wound care refers to specialized medical treatments to heal ulcers (nonhealing wounds).
 When you're healthy with normal circulation and no underlying issues, wounds usually repair themselves within days or weeks.

 But, in certain situations, normal healing doesn't happen, and your wound grows deeper and larger to become an ulcer that won't heal.
 In those circumstances, wound healing may be the only way to recover.

 You may need wound care if you have a nonhealing or slow-healing ulcer.
 In general, you may need wound care if your wound isn't improving within two weeks or if you're not fully healed in six weeks.

 The most common kinds of ulcers requiring wound care are: